University Apartments Conduct Process

 The following are special administrative actions which may be taken in addition to and apart from the conduct process.

-Action may be initiated against a resident whenever there is information that a resident poses a threat to the safety or well being of University community members, and/or University property, or poses a continuing threat of disruption or interference with University community life or the functioning of the University Apartments community.
-When the resident is a student, the Dean of Students or designee may initiate action in accordance with the UCLA Student Conduct Code.
-When the resident is a staff or faculty member, the Associate Vice Chancellor Human Resources or Vice Chancellor Academic Personnel may initiate action.
+The Director of Residential Education or designee may initiate action against a resident pending the initiation of the conduct process whenever there is information that a resident poses a threat to the safety or well-being of Housing community members, and/or University property, or poses a continuing threat of disruption or interference to typical community life or functioning of the Housing community.

-A resident subject to special administrative actions will be given prompt written notice of the allegations and the opportunity for a prompt meeting to respond.
+A resident subject to special administrative actions will be given prompt written notice of the allegations and the opportunity for a prompt conduct meeting.
 These actions include, but are not limited to:

-The Director of Housing or designee may require residents to move to another room or suite or move to another residence hall/suite.
+The Director of Residential Life or designee may require residents to move to another apartment, room, suite, or to move to a residence hall/suite.
 Reasonable notice under the circumstances shall be given.

 Interim Exclusion and Area Restriction

-Any resident may be excluded from University-owned, leased, or operated Housing before final determination of an alleged violation.
-When there is reasonable cause to believe that the resident’s residence or presence in a specified area of University Housing will lead to physical abuse, threats of violence, conduct that threatens the health or safety of others, or cause disruptive activity incompatible with the orderly operation of University Housing, the resident may be excluded only to the minimum extent necessary.
+The Director of Residential Education or designee may exclude any resident from University owned, operated, or leased housing before final determination of an alleged violation.
+The resident may be restricted only to the minimum extent necessary when there is reasonable cause to believe that the resident’s residence or presence in a specified area of University Housing will lead to physical abuse, threats of violence, conduct that threatens the health or safety of any person, or cause disruptive activity incompatible with the orderly operation of University Housing.

 Such administrative action shall be reviewed and approved by the Chancellor or designee.
-When a resident is a student, the Dean of Students or designee may initiate action in accordance with the UCLA Student Conduct Code.
-When the resident is a staff or faculty member, the Associate Vice Chancellor Human Resources or Vice Chancellor Academic Personnel may initiate action.
+If the Tenant is a student, the Dean of Students or designee may initiate action.
+If the Tenant is a staff or faculty member, the Associate Vice Chancellor Human Resources or Vice Chancellor Academic Personnel may initiate action.

 Contract/Rental Agreement Suspension

-The Dean of Students, Associate Vice Chancellor Human Resources or Vice Chancellor Academic Personnel or designee may prevent any entrance into a new contract pending the final determination of an alleged violation(s).
+The Director of Residential Education, Dean of Students, Associate Vice Chancellor Human Resources, Vice Chancellor Academic Personnel, or designee may prevent re-contract of a resident pending the final determination of an alleged violation(s).